UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_22.md

 Perhaps we wanted the total grams of `protein`,`fiber`,`fat` and `carbo` for each cereal?
 Remember when we discussed the argument `axis` in Module 3?
-We can use it in our operations as well. `axis=1` refers to the calculation being done across multiple columns whereas `axis=0` (which is the default for aggregation verbs) refers to the calculation across rows.
+We can use it in our operations as well. `axis=1` refers to the calculation being done for a row, across multiple columns, whereas `axis=0` (which is the default for aggregation verbs) refers to the calculation for a column, across multiple rows.

 ``` python
 cereal.loc[:, 'protein': 'carbo'].sum(axis=1)